 "Be not afraid of life.
 Believe that life is worth living, and your belief will help create the fact." -William James

-Brian Swope, MFT is a therapist specializing in seeing a client's stated issues as part of a system - the world where one lives.
+Brian Swope, LMFT is a therapist specializing in seeing a client's stated issues as part of a system - the world where one lives.

 Brian works with people in relationships - dating, pre-marital, married or considering separation - regardless of sexual orientation or the number of people in the relationship.
-Relationships also exist with yourself, family, peers, work, religion or culture.
+Relationships also exist within yourself and with family, peers, work, religion, or culture.

 Brian works using a variety of disciplines to bring a new perspective to the difficulties that his clients face.
 He provides a therapeutic environment that is free of judgement and safe for his clients to make progress toward their desired goals.